Rakesh Parikh, VP Product Engineering

 It doesn’t, it was architected on the same exact platform.
 With everything we develop, we standardized on a consistent structure and format for accessing these services and although it enhances the overall offering for our clients using these services does not require deep knowledge of how the OneShield platform works internally.

 OneShield’s general philosophy is to implement as much business functionality as possible via configuration.
-In keeping with this philosophy, these services are configurable using OneShield’s Designer tool and can be tailored to specific organization, product or channel needs.
+In keeping with this philosophy, these services are configurable using OneShield’s Designer tool and can be tailored to a specific organization, product or channel needs.

 The benefit is, our clients can utilize what is already provided by OneShield leveraging the framework or they can add new services extending the API layer as needed.